Alpha TV

-Alpha TV is a Greek free-to-air channel, being one of the biggest stations in Greece.
-The station features a mix of Greek and foreign shows with an emphasis on information.
+Alpha TV is a Greek free-to-air channel, one of the biggest stations in Greece.
+The station features a mix of Greek and foreign shows with an emphasis on entertainment.
 The studios are located in Kifissia and Pallini.
 Alpha TV is owned by Alpha Satellite Television S.A.
 In Cyprus, private broadcaster Sigma TV used to broadcast a number of Alpha's programs.
 In the past, public service broadcaster CyBC used to broadcast Alpha TV programs.
-In 2015, Alpha TV Cyprus was founded and it broadcast the Alpha TV Programs and others of its own.
-Alpha Cyprus now is one of the highest-rated Cypriot channels.
+In 2015, Alpha TV Cyprus was founded, and broadcast the Alpha TV Programs and others of its own.
+Alpha TV Cyprus is now one of the highest-rated Cypriot channels.